-Shoulder injuries are common in throwing athletes, especially in baseball, especially with pitchers.
-The repetitive stresses on the shoulder lead to a plethora of overuse injuries.
-Similar injuries are also seen in other sports requiring repetitive overhand motions, such as tennis or volleyball.
+Shoulder injuries are common in athletes who throw a lot, especially in baseball and particularly in pitchers.
+The repetitive stresses on the shoulder lead to a plethora of shoulder overuse injuries.
+Similar injuries are also seen in other sports requiring repetitive overhand motions, such as tennis, softball, or volleyball.

-When athletes throw repeatedly, with velocity, significant stresses are placed on the structures of the shoulder joint.
-Said another way, as one structure is weakened due to repetitive stresses, other structures must step in to pick up the slack.
-Injuries will result, most often with the rotator cuff or labrum.
+When athletes throw repeatedly with velocity, significant stresses are placed on the structures of the shoulder joint.
+As one structure is weakened due to repetitive stresses, other structures must step in to pick up the slack.
+Shoulder injuries will result, most often with the rotator cuff or labrum.

 Typical symptoms of a throwing injury are: